williamyuaus/studentapp/README.md

 ```
 cd studentapp
 ```
 3. Then, you can run the app with the following command.
-This command runs the app in port `3000` and opens the app in a browser:
+This command runs the app in port `3000`:

 ```
 npm start
 ```
 ![image](https://user-images.githubusercontent.com/60310380/84105202-f278c100-aa5a-11ea-8700-01ea475ee6ae.png)

+4. Open your browser and go to the URL: http://localhost:3000/, you can view the app as following:
 ![image](https://user-images.githubusercontent.com/60310380/84104672-86498d80-aa59-11ea-8192-5c37a5b63d99.png)

-4. To access the source code, using the VS code to open the project folder, or clone the repository of the program: https://github.com/williamyuaus/studentapp.git
+5. To access the source code, using the VS code to open the project folder, or clone the repository of the program: https://github.com/williamyuaus/studentapp.git
-5. In your browser, you can add, edit and delete students in the app, such as following screenshots:
+6. In your browser, you can add, edit and delete students in the app, such as following screenshots:
 ![image](https://user-images.githubusercontent.com/60310380/84104709-a416f280-aa59-11ea-853a-04eceb40126a.png)
 ![image](https://user-images.githubusercontent.com/60310380/84104765-c872cf00-aa59-11ea-8b6b-aee180b97bb7.png)
 ![image](https://user-images.githubusercontent.com/60310380/84104921-1ee00d80-aa5a-11ea-9317-1fe63547f5a1.png)